cestpasphoto/cestpasphoto.github.io/README.md

 About 5 to 10sec per turn when using AI native level.
 See other details in (#common-technical-details).
 You can find higher performance application on this [repo](https://github.com/cestpasphoto/alpha-zero-general), requiring you to install python and many other modules.

+## Online Splendor AI

+Using same AI as Santorini, described above.

+### Strength

+(tbc)

+The training has been fully done on CPU, check [my repo](https://github.com/cestpasphoto/alpha-zero-general).

+The UI also propose "undervolted" settings: instead of exploring 400 future positions, it explores 200 or 50 or 10 of them to reduce strength.
+If AI was trained with these lower numbers, it could have been stronger but that wasn't the purpose.

 ## Online wordle solver